Thailand is the land of Muay Thai Kickboxing and no adventure to this country would be complete without doing some training.

-After checking out a couple of other gyms that will remain nameless, we are glad that we settled on Rawai.
-It is an excellent facility with friendly staff located in Thailands most popular tourist beach haven, The Island of Phuket.
+After checking out a couple of other gyms, we contacted Rawai Muay Thai in Phuket Thailand.
+We are glad that we settled on Rawai.
+It is an excellent facility with friendly staff located in Thailand’s most popular tourist beach haven.

 I was very nervous about the run.
-I am not at my optimal fitness right now and to run in a group with people that train for months at a time or for some, all year long was going to be very intimidating.
+I am not the fasted runner and to run in a group with people that have already been training for months at a time or for some, all year long was going to be very intimidating.

-We awoke at 6:30 and by the time 7:00 came around there was no one to be seen.
+We awoke at 6:30 and by the time 7:00 came around, there was no one to be seen.
 We saw a couple of girls walking up ahead so we started our jog in that direction.

 They were Muay Thai students all right so we asked them if this was the right route to follow for our run.
 They gave us directions and we were on our way.